 Predicting the Pros

-ML-powered draft intelligence that evaluates college wide receivers using 161 features — breakout age, conference-adjusted production, athleticism, and recruiting pedigree — to predict NFL success before draft day.
+ML-powered draft intelligence that evaluates college wide receivers using position-aware features to predict NFL success before draft day.

 —